-Agencies receiving HOPWA funds must maintain (for a five-year period) financial records sufficient to ensure proper accounting and disbursing of amounts received from HOPWA funds and make the records available to HUD or DCA for inspection.
+Agencies receiving HOPWA funds must ensure that records are maintained for a 4-year period to document compliance (24 CFR § 574.530).
+Agencies must maintain current and accurate data on the race and ethnicity of program participants, documentation related to assessment of Fair Housing and data on emergency transfers pertaining to victims of domestic violence, dating violence, sexual assault, or stalking, including data on the outcomes of such requests.
+Agencies must maintain financial records sufficient to ensure proper accounting and disbursing of amounts received from HOPWA funds and make the records available to HUD or DCA for inspection.